Being a nudist

 About the author: NudeNik

 I live on the south coast of England, near a few nude beaches, which I go to whenever I can when it is warm enough and I am a member of a few local nude groups and clubs.
 The older I get the more I enjoy living nude, and I loved it from the early days.
 The more time that I spend nude the more time that I want to spend nude.
 I love socialising nude, it is very relaxing and socialising this way seems to make people more open and honest.
-I’m here to meet and exchange ideas and experiences with others who prefer life without clothing.
+I’m here to meet and exchange ideas and experiences with others who genuinely prefer life without clothing and who like to share information on living and socialising without clothing.

 Get involved!